darrenawtl/darrenawtl.github.io/_posts/2025-06-30-macroclusters.md

 The table above summarizes the results.
 Except for recall under predicted defaults, the cluster-based model outperforms the ratings-based model, with an overall accuracy of 0.881 (a material improvement from 0.802).

 **Reducing clusters**.
 There's no reason to believe that 22 clusters yield optimal results.
-For simplicity, consider k-means clustering with just 2 clusters.
+For simplicity and interpretability, consider k-means clustering with just 2 clusters.
 The logit model does better on every metric when compared to the one based on 22 clusters, with an overall accuray of 0.895.
-One possible analogue when using credit-ratings is to group the letter ratings into "investment-grade" and "speculative-grade".
+An analogue for credit-ratings exists: group the letter ratings into "investment-grade" and "speculative-grade".
 Interestingly, the logit model worsens under this classification.

 |                 | precision | recall  | f1-score | support |